-We denote by $\mathrm{Tree}(3\mathrm{Ch})$ it.
+We denote it by $\mathrm{Tree}(3\mathrm{Ch})$.
 The Christoffel tree is obtained from the Christoffel triple tree by replacing vertices with pairs of largest and smallest words in them.
-The statement (2) and (3) in the following theorem is proved by Berstel and de Luca. \begin{theorem}[\cite{BdL}] \begin{itemize} \item[(1)] In the Christoffel tree, all elements in each vertex are Christoffel words.
-Furthermore, for $(u,v)\in \mathrm{Tree}(\mathrm{Ch})$, $uv$ is a Christoffel word. \item[(2)] The tree obtained by replacing $(u,v)\in \mathrm{Tree}(\mathrm{Ch})$ with $\dfrac{|u|}{|v|}$ is the Calkin-Wilf tree. \item[(3)] The tree obtained by replacing $(u,v)\in \mathrm{Tree}(\mathrm{Ch})$ with $\dfrac{|uv|_b}{|uv|_a}$ is the Stern-Brocot tree. \end{itemize} \end{theorem}
+The following theorem is proved by Berstel and de Luca. \begin{theorem}[\cite{BdL}] \begin{itemize} \item[(1)] In the Christoffel tree, all elements in each vertex are Christoffel words.
+Furthermore, for $(u,v)\in \mathrm{Tree}(\mathrm{Ch})$, $uv$ is a Christoffel word. \item[(2)] The tree obtained by replacing $(u,v)\in \mathrm{Tree}(\mathrm{Ch})$ with $\dfrac{|u|}{|v|}$ is the Calkin-Wilf tree. \item[(3)] The tree obtained by replacing $(u,v)\in \mathrm{Tree}(\mathrm{Ch})$ with $\dfrac{|uv|_b}{|uv|_a}$ is the Stern-Brocot tree. \end{itemize} Here, $|u|$ is the total number of letters $a$ and $b$ in $u$, $|u|_a$ is the number of letters $a$, $|u|_b$ is the number of letters $b$. \end{theorem}

-Next, We give the duality of Theorem \ref{Christoffel-main}.
+Next, we give the duality of Theorem \ref{Christoffel-main}.

-In preparation, we introduce the \emph{Cohn tree}.
-First, we define \emph{Cohn triple tree} whose vertices are triples of words.
+We introduce the Cohn tree.
+First, we define the Cohn triple tree, whose vertices are triples of words.
 The root is $(a,b,ab)$, and generation rule is as follows: for $(u,v,w)$, its left children is $(u_1,v_1,w_1)$, where $u_1,v_1,w_1$ is obtained from $(u,v,w)$ by replacing all $b$ in their words with $ab$ respectively.
 On the other hand, its right children is $(u_2,v_2,w_2)$, where $u_2,v_2,w_2$ is obtained from $(u,v,w)$ by replacing all $a$ in their words with $ab$ respectively.
 The first few terms are as follows:

 By definition, the third entry of each vertex is a word combined the first entry with the second entry.
-We call this tree the \emph{Cohn triple tree} and denote by $\mathrm{Tree}(3\mathrm{Co})$ it.
+We call this tree the \emph{Cohn triple tree} and denote it by $\mathrm{Tree}(3\mathrm{Co})$.
 Furthermore, we define the \emph{Cohn tree} as a tree obtained by replacing each vertex in the Cohn triple tree with its first and second entries.
 The first few terms of the Cohn tree are as follows: